-Types of Wheat Flour:
+Types of Wheat Flour used in baking:

-“Spring Wheat” is high in protein and low in starch.
+Hard wheat (often a “spring” wheat) is high in protein and low in starch.
 When this high protein wheat is milled, the hard kernels break into large chunks that will form a strong gluten network when they come in contact with water.

-“Winter Wheat” has a lower protein content and higher starch content.
+Soft wheat (often a “winter” wheat) has a lower protein content and higher starch content.
 When low protein wheat is milled, the soft kernels break into very fine particles.
 Winter wheat produces a fine and silky flour that forms a weak gluten network when it comes in contact with water.

 - Whole wheat flour is similar in protein content to all-purpose flour, but the bran and germ are left in the flour.

-Cake Flour is 7-8% protein and 8 oz = 1 ¾ cup
+Cake Flour is 7-8% protein and 1 cup weighs 4.5 oz

-Bleached All Purpose Flour is 9.5-12% protein and 8 oz = 1 ½ cups
+Bleached All Purpose Flour is 9.5-12% protein and 1 cup weighs 5 oz

-Unbleached All Purpose Flour is 11-12% protein and 8 oz = 1 ½ cups
+Unbleached All Purpose Flour is 11-12% protein and 1 cup weighs 5 oz

-Bread Flour is 12-13% protein and 8 oz = 1 ½ cups minus 1 tablespoon
+Bread Flour is 12-13% protein and and 1 cup weighs 5 oz

-Whole Wheat Flour is 11-15% protein and 8 oz = 1 ½ cups
+Whole Wheat Flour is 11-15% protein and and 1 cup weighs 5 oz

-What about Gluten-Free Flour?
+What is Gluten-Free Flour?

 Gluten-free recipes use non-wheat flours that don’t contain gluten.
 When using gluten-free flour, a binding agent must be added to the batter to replace the elasticity lost without the presence of the wheat flour protein.